-The cupola sign is seen on a supine chest or abdominal radiograph in the presence of pneumoperitoneum.
+The cupola sign is seen on a supine chest/abdominal radiograph in the presence of pneumoperitoneum.

-It refers to dependant air that rises within the abdominal cavity of the supine patient to accumulate underneath the central tendon of the diaphragm in the midline.
+It refers to non-dependent gas that rises within the abdominal cavity of the supine patient to accumulate underneath the central tendon of the diaphragm in the midline.
 It is seen as lucency overlying the lower thoracic vertebral bodies.
-The superior border is well defined, but the inferior margin is not.
+The superior border is well defined, but the inferior margin is not 1.